freebirdjs/freebird-base/docs/NetcoreClass.md

 ********************************************
 <a name="API_disable"></a>
 ### .disable()
-Disable network.
-Any transportation will be ignore if netcore is disabled, and all remote operations become inapplicable as well.
+Disable netcore.
+Any transportation will be inactivated if netcore is disabled, and remote operations are inapplicable.

 **Arguments:**